A surrogate by exchangeability approach to the Curie-Weiss model: Introduction

 \item The transition around $ \beta = 1 $ consists in a competition between CLT and randomisation, i.e. between the disordered environment and the random walk given by the sum of i.i.d.'s.
 The proportion of both sources of randomness is particularly visible in their contribution to the speed of convergence (in any type of norm), and one has to design a more refined type of surrogate to analyse it correctly, using the known Bernoulli coupling in $p$.
 We refer to \S~\ref{SubSec:Smooth:Beta=1} for a precise description. \end{enumerate}

 In order to control exactly the error originated from the replacement of the original random variable by its surrogate, the approximation in law must be quantitative.
-As a result, we will not only be concerned with the limits in law presented in theorem~\ref{Theorem:FluctuationsMagClassical}, but also with their speed of convergence in particular norms~: a norm with test functions having a certain degree of smoothness, and the Kolmogorov norm whose test functions are indicators of half infinite intervals of the real line.
+This is the difference between Theorem~\ref{Theorem:FluctuationsMagClassical} and Theorem~\ref{Theorem:MainIntro}: we will not only be concerned with the limits in law but also with their speed of convergence, in the Fortet-Mourier norm whose test function admit a certain degree of smoothness and in the Kolmogorov norm whose test functions are indicators of half infinite intervals of the real line.

-Here, not only can one save a considerable computational effort by using the classical Berry-Ess\'een theorem for sums of i.i.d.'s, but in addition comes an unexpected bonus that arises as a byproduct of the use of such a surrogate~: by integrating a fraction of the randomness of the surrogate, the indicator functions in the Kolmogorov distance are replaced by smooth functions.
+Here, not only can one save a considerable computational effort by using the classical Berry-Ess\'een theorem for sums of i.i.d.'s, but in addition comes an unexpected bonus that arises as a byproduct of the use of such a surrogate: by integrating a fraction of the randomness of the surrogate, the indicator functions in the Kolmogorov distance are replaced by smooth functions.
 This transfert from randomness to smoothness is a very agreable surprise that reduces the discontinuous norm estimate to a smooth one for a related random variable, allowing thus to bypass the usual pathologies of discontinuous test functions distances (see \S~\ref{Sec:Kol}).
-This is one of the advantages of the surrogate by exchangeability approach~: it does not differentiate between the discontinuous and the continuous probability norms.
+This is one of the advantages of the surrogate by exchangeability approach: it does not differentiate between the discontinuous and the continuous probability norms.